 We would like to express our continued appreciation and thanks to everyone who gives their valuable time and dedication to supporting visually impaired people across the county.
 Our volunteers really do make such a difference to many peoples’ lives, in various supporting roles such as a driver, club leader, home visitor, receptionist and administrator.

-Michelle has actively volunteered for NCBA for the last fourteen years.
+Michelle has actively volunteered for NCBA since 2002.
 During her time with us, Michelle has assisted with administration tasks, assisting with newsletter mailings and taking part in fundraising events.
 Michelle recently took part in our annual See-side Walk at Newbiggin with Sue her support worker.
 We have awarded Michelle with our longstanding volunteer certificate and thank her for all her hard work and dedication over the years.

-Michael started volunteering as a volunteer driver, last October.
+Michael started volunteering as a volunteer driver, in October 2015.
 He assists with various transport trips for clients to hospital appointments, clubs and group visits and shopping trips.
 Michael is friendly, reliable and has a can do attitude, all are very valuable characteristics to have as a volunteer and we would like to thank him for his valuable contribution that he makes to the charity.

 If you are interested in volunteering for NCBA or would like more information about our roles, please contact us at: email@example.com or call 01670 514316